 what I teach

-I also create and deliver workshops, webinars and other professional development opportunities for specific audiences.
+I also create and deliver professional development opportunities such as webinars for specific audiences.
 These have recently included topics such as how to better understand signing diversity in the deaf community, professionalism and workplace English for deaf signing people, and the history of signed language research in Australia.

 who i teach